TZstatsADS/Fall2018-Proj1-samuelfu2009/doc/README.md

 The doc directory contains the report or presentation files.
 It can have subfolders.

-Please Run Text_Processing.rmd file prior running the HappyDB_RShiny.rmd
+Please Run Text_Processing.rmd file prior running the Proect1_SF.rmd